jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/2-working-with-data-and-data-types.md

 Booleans are simply `true` or `false` values.
 It may not seem like much, but they're one of the most useful concepts in programming.[^2]

 It's rare that you'll work with Booleans directly in their raw `true` and `false` form.
-The most common use for Booleans is to evaluate expressions for **truthiness** or **falsiness** to determine the control flow of a program.
+The most common use for Booleans is to evaluate expressions for **truthiness** or **falsiness** to determine the flow of a program or another conditional operation.

-**Control flow** is the order in which the statements of a program are executed.

-Your control statements tell the interpreter how to decide which parts of a program to run and how many times to run them.
-This allows you to create programs that can perform any kind of computation that is possible for a computer to make.

-We'll look more at Boolean expressions and control flow in the next chapter.
+We'll look more at Boolean logic and expressions in the next chapter.

 ## Binding data to names: constants and variables